 Cultivating Communities of Obligation: An Alternate Path to Commandedness

 I have distinct memories of my rabbinical school interview more than 20 years ago.
 I sailed smoothly through discussions about my Jewish background and why I wanted to go to rabbinical school, and then squirmed uncomfortably as I struggled to answer a theological question posed to me around the topic of commandedness.
 While my religious practice put me squarely inside the range of acceptable observance at JTS, I struggled mightily with the “v’tzivanu” (“commanded us”) language of blessings.
-I had (and still have) a hard time believing that the reason for me to do any of these things was because […]
+I had (and still have) a hard time believing that the reason for me to do any of these things was because they were what God commanded; I have never had such a sense of clarity about God’s will that I feel certain that I know what […]